ParkerFung/esp_securecom/src/README.md

 - **Message Receiving**
   Incoming messages are stored with timestamps and can be reviewed.

+- **Delivery Acknowledgments (ACK System)**
+  Sent messages expect an acknowledgment reply so you know if your message was received successfully.

 - **OLED UI Navigation**
   Menu system allows switching between screens: Send, Received, and Coordinates.

 - **Live GPS Display**
   View current coordinates in real time.

+- **Navigation Mode**
+  If a received message includes valid GPS coordinates, pressing **Select** activates a navigation UI showing:

+  - Distance to the sender
+  - Latitude and longitude deltas plotted relative to your current position
+  - Real-time updates as you move
+  - Visual indicator blinking on the OLED pinpointing the target location

+  Press **Select** again anytime to exit navigation and return to the main menu.

+---

+## How It Works

+### ACK System

+Each sent message is assigned a unique message ID.
+When the receiving device gets a message, it sends back an acknowledgment (ACK) containing that same message ID.
+This lets the sender confirm that their specific message was received successfully.
+This system improves reliability, especially in noisy or low-bandwidth LoRa environments, by ensuring messages aren’t lost without notice.

+### Navigation UI

+If a received message contains valid GPS coordinates, you can select that message to enter the navigation mode.
+The OLED then displays a graphical representation of your position relative to the target:

+- The distance to the target is shown in meters.
+- Latitude and longitude differences are scaled and plotted as x/y offsets on the screen.
+- A blinking dot marks the target location.
+- The display updates live as your GPS position changes, helping you navigate to the sender’s location without any cellular or internet connection.

 ---

 ## Why I Built It